Find out if you need to submit a pesticide product application

 For a commercial level of authorisation

-If you wish to market a plant protection product (including biological and novel plant protection products) in the UK, you must apply for a commercial level of authorisation .Further information is available on the data and/or information that will need to be provided.
+If you wish to market a plant protection product (including biological and novel plant protection products) in GB or NI, you must apply for a commercial level of authorisation .Further information is available on the data and/or information that will need to be provided.

 For research and development work